StevenMayher/432-2022/labs/README.md

 Lab X | [Lab X instructions](https://github.com/THOMASELOVE/432-2022/tree/main/labs/labX)

 - Dr. Love reserves the right to add other optional Lab(s) as the term continues.

+## Grading

+- Lab Grades are posted as they are completed to the **432 Spring 2022 Grading Roster** Google Sheet on our Shared Drive.
+To identify your grades and read our comments on your Lab work, visit that Sheet and use the Lab Code Dr. Love emailed to you on 2022-01-31.